Techtonica/curriculum/react-js/styling-react.md

 - Wrong path provided while importing CSS.

-  - If the path provided for external CSS file or module in the JSX file is incorrect then react throws an error i.e it will not be able to build the webpack.
+  - If the path provided for external CSS file or module in the JSX file is incorrect then React throws an error i.e it will not be able to build the webpack.
 The error will look like -
     - > Failed to compile.

 	- > ./src/App.js
 		Module not found: Can't resolve './css/external.css' in 'C:\Users\Ienovo\Desktop\GSSOC 20\newreactapp\src'

-- CamelCase is supported in ReactJS for CSS styles.
+- CamelCase is supported in React for CSS styles.
 	- Using **class** instead of **className** gives warning.
 	- If any inline style property is used as **two words** like **background-color**, you will encounter an error.
 This is because these styles are not in a .css file.
 They are in JSX (Javascript extension for React), so it is actually a JS object; and JS cannot parse dashes.
 Also note the double curly-braces.
 The outer set of braces means “now instead of React JSX, what’s in these braces will be pure JavaScript.”  `style={}`.
 Then inside is a JS object `{backgroundColor: “red”}`.